Capture of USS President: Action

 President ceased fire at 7:58 pm and hoisted a light in her rigging, indicating that she had surrendered.
 President's rigging was in a crippled state, and she was slowed to the point that she could not escape from the rest of the British squadron which would soon be in sight.
 The damage to her hull, however, was far more severe and she had taken on 6 ft of water in the hold.
 Her magazine had also been hit; 10 of President's 15 starboard gun ports were hit by shot, and six of the guns were dismounted or damaged.

 Following the standard practice, Endymion ceased fire and hove to for repairs once President had surrendered.
 Endymion could not immediately take possession of her prize, as she had no usable boats; Decatur took advantage of the situation, despite having struck, and made off to escape at 8:30 pm.
 Endymion hastily completed repairs and resumed the chase at 8:52 pm.
 At 9:05, Pomone and Tenedos came up with the heavily damaged President, unaware that she had already struck.
 Pomone fired two ineffective broadsides (there was minimal damage to President's starboard side) into her, following which Decatur hailed to say that he had surrendered.
 Shortly afterwards, Captain Lumley of Pomone took possession of President.
 Decatur ordered his sword to be sent to the captain of the "black ship" a reference to Captain Hope of Endymion (which was unusually painted all black which can be seen in all three of the Thomas Buttersworth paintings of the action).
 According to British accounts, President had lost 35 men killed and 70 wounded, including Decatur; American sources give the losses at 24 killed and 55 wounded.
-British accounts claimed that Endymion had 11 killed and 14 wounded.
+British accounts reported that Endymion had 11 killed and 14 wounded.
 President had a crew of 480 and a broadside of 816 pounds; Endymion had a crew of 346 and a broadside of 641 pounds.